yorickpeterse/ruby-lint/doc/configuration.md

 The default configuration of ruby-lint should be suitable for most people.
 However, depending on your code base you may get an usual amount of false positives.
-In particular the class {RubyLint::Analyze::UndefinedMethods} can produce a lot of false positives.
+In particular the class {RubyLint::Analysis::UndefinedMethods} can produce a lot of false positives.

 ruby-lint allows developers to customize the various parts of the tool such as